-• be in a form prescribed by the Commissioner (DISP01 - Notice of Objection form) with the information requested in the form completed;

-- specify in detail the grounds upon which the objection is made; - specify an address where you will accept notice and delivery of SARS's decision in respect of the objection; - be signed by you or your appointed representative; and - be lodged within the prescribed period of 30 business days after the date of the assessment or decision or reasons for the assessment were furnished by the Commissioner (as the case may be).
-A vendor may apply for an extension of the period within which to lodge an objection.
+- be in a form prescribed by the Commissioner (DISP01 Notice of Objection form) with the information requested in the form completed; - specify in detail the grounds upon which the objection is made; - specify an address where you will accept notice and delivery of SARS's decision in respect of the objection; - be signed by you or your appointed representative; and

-&lt;sup>181 Under the "pay now, argue later" rule, the obligation to pay tax, which arises upon the issue of an assessment, is not automatically suspended by an objection or appeal.
+&lt;sup>193 Under the "pay now, argue later" rule, the obligation to pay tax, which arises upon the issue of an assessment, is not automatically suspended by an objection or appeal.
 A separate request for the suspension of payment must be made to SARS.
 See section 164 of the TA Act.

-With effect from 14 October 2016, the ADR 1 form is no longer accepted for lodging objections for VAT.
+&lt;sup>194 With effect from 14 October 2016, the ADR 1 form is no longer accepted for lodging objections for VAT.